pragathoys/build_cpuminer_multi_for_armv7/README.md

 # How to build the cpuminer-multi for a Raspberry Pi machine with ARMv7 architecture
 In the following notes we assume that you want to build the cpuminer-multi software for a Raspberry Pi with ARMv7 architecture.

+Basically, ARMv7 and below are 32-bit while ARMv8 introduces the 64-bit instruction set.
+The latest version of Raspberry Pi 4 comes with an ARMv8 64-bit instruction set.

 We will use the repository maintained by tpruvot since it is the most active one in comparison to the original repository of lucasjones.

 # Check your machine